 EMPOWERMENT AND TRAINING:

-In June 2019, Methanex Egypt received the International Council for Small Business (ICSB) Humane Entrepreneurship Award at the UN headquarters in New York for the company’s contributions to the enrichment of micro, small and medium-sized enterprise (MSME) culture in Damietta.
-The award is given by the ICSB to organizations that successfully attain business excellence, while also making a positive impact on their communities as well as businesses that are able to harmonize economic growth, social inclusion, and environmental protection together and meet at least one of the 17 UN Sustainable Development Goals.
+As a result of the myriad initiatives and projects that had a tangible positive impact on its surrounding communities, in 2019, Methanex Egypt received the International Council for Small Business (ICSB) Humane Entrepreneurship Award, presented at the UN HQ in New York, in recognition of its contribution to the enrichment of micro, small and medium-sized enterprise (MSME) culture in Damietta.
+The award is given by the ICSB to organizations that successfully attain business excellence, while also making a positive impact on their communities.
+It also offers the award to businesses that are able to harmonize economic growth, social inclusion, and environmental protection together and meet at least one of the 17 UN Sustainable Development Goals.

 One of our key community social responsibility focus areas is health.
 Through our contributions, we support the enhancement of medical services and facilities within the surrounding communities of Kafr Saad, Kafr El Battikh, Sananeya and Damietta in general.

-Throughout the years we have provided the Kafr El Battikh central hospital, Damietta Fever hospital and Damietta Cancer Institute, three of main hospitals in the governorate, with the essential equipment to support a population of more than 1.5 million residents.
+Throughout the years we have provided the Kafr El Battikh central hospital, Damietta Fever hospital and Damietta Cancer Institute, three of main hospitals in the governorate, with the essential.
 Methanex in Egypt’s support included providing kidney dialysis machines, more than 160 intensive care unit (ICU) beds, chemo-therapy chairs, ICU ventilators, neonatal units for premature babies and many other equipment across the years.
-We have also built a medical centre for the Friends of Liver Patients Association of Kafr El Battikh, which serves approximately 1,500 families.
-In addition, our social responsibility (SR) team and some volunteer employees have organized a number of medical caravans providing much needed medical services to nearby villages across the years each serving 2000 patients.
+We have also built a medical centre for the Friends of Liver Patients Association of Kafr El Battikh.
+In addition, our social responsibility (SR) team and some volunteer employees have organized a number of medical caravans providing much needed medical services to nearby villages across the years each serving thousands of patients.